ansys/pyturbowizard/tts_documentation/ConfigFile.md

 **Notes**:
   - ```bz_walls_torque```: Define all walls which should be accounted to calculate a reference torque
   - ```bz_ep1_Euler``` / ```bz_ep2_Euler```: Inlet (1) and outlet (2) evaluation planes to calculate the efficiency based on the Euler turbine equation
+  - periodic interfaces have to be conformal for the turbo-toplogy setup to function properly

 In the ```locations``` section a turbo topolgy for post processing in Fluent can be defined.
 For different mesh regions (e.g. rotors and stators), separate topologies have to be created.